identity-com/idv-builder/README.md

 # Getting Started

-## WIP - Prerequisites
+## Prerequisites - WIP -

-1. Contact Identity.com for access to the IDV Toolkit ECR repository.
+1. Contact Identity.com for access to the IDV Toolkit ECR repository and configure the IDV Builder to have access.
-2. Create a BitGo wallet, fund it and configure the IDV Builder to use that Wallet.
+2. Create a BitGo wallet, fund it and configure the IDV Builder to use that wallet as the Ethereum fee wallet.

-## Running locally
+## Running locally - WIP -

->**_Prerequisite_**: Ensure you have access to the IDV Toolkit ECR repository before proceeding.
-Contact Identity.com for access.

 To run locally via docker-compose, simply run: